nus-cs2030s/2324-s2/docs/30-functions.md

 ## Curried Functions

 Mathematically, a function takes in only one value and returns one value (e.g., `square` above).
 In programming, we often need to write functions that take in more than one argument (e.g., `add` above).
-Even though `Transformer` only supports function with a single parameter, we can build functions that take in multiple arguments.
+Even though `Transformer` only supports functions with a single parameter, we can build functions that take in multiple arguments.
 Let's look at this mathematically first.
 Consider a binary function $f: (X, Y) \rightarrow Z$.
 We can introduce $F$ as a set of all functions $f': Y \rightarrow Z$, and rewrite $f$ as $f: X \rightarrow F$, or $f: X \rightarrow Y \rightarrow Z$.

-The arrow $\rightarrow$ is to be read from right-to-left.
+The arrow $\rightarrow$ is to be read from right to left.
 So $f: X \rightarrow Y \rightarrow Z$ is equivalent to $f: X \rightarrow (Y \rightarrow Z)$.
 But what does it actually mean?
-It means that instead of having a function that takes in two arguments, we can instead have a function that takes in one argument (typically the first argument) and return another function to accept the second argument.
+It means that instead of having a function that takes in two arguments, we can instead have a function that takes in one argument (typically the first argument) and returns another function to accept the second argument.

 A trivial example of this is the `add` method that adds two `int` values.
 ```Java